christroutner/plugin-template-connextcms/README.md

 [KeystoneJS model documentation](http://keystonejs.com/docs/database/) for more information.

 Any model files in this directory with the same name as default KeystoneJS or ConnextCMS model files will overwrite those default files.
-This is usefull if you need to add a field to an existing model.
+This is useful if you need to add a field to an existing model.
 For example, if you need to add a field called 'middleName' to the User model, just copy the default User.js model from KeystoneJS and place it in this directory, and add your field.
 Your updated model will overwrite the default model when the `merge-plugin` script is executed.